bdavidxyz/landing-skeleton/docs/CONTRIBUTING.md

 ** Same principle apply for HTML file, see section_hero_2.html for an example**

+### Pictures are not commited

+Because each picture is made to be deleted and replaced, there is no point commiting it into the repository.
+Instead, send it to a cloud service and reference them.
+See section_hero_1 for example.

 ### Things to avoid

 Never use an existing logo